Location

 Project Purpose:

-• Capacity Management: As an integral component of the sewer system, the interceptor helps manage the capacity of the overall network.
+• Increased Capacity Management: As an integral component of the sewer system, the interceptor helps manage the increased capacity of the overall network.
 It ensures that the flow of wastewater is controlled and directed appropriately, preventing overflows and system failures.
+The Paxton Creek Interceptor will be integral to the expansion of conveyance and treatment of combined sewer flows in the system.

 • Flood Prevention: By effectively conveying stormwater, especially during heavy rainfall, the interceptor helps prevent local flooding and reduces the risk of sewage overflow into streets or residential areas.
 This is crucial for protecting public health and preventing property damage.